A Golden Crown

 "A Golden Crown" is the sixth episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 The teleplay was written by Jane Espenson and series creators David Benioff and D.B.
 Weiss from a story by Benioff and Weiss, and directed by Daniel Minahan, his directorial debut for the series.
 It first aired on May 22, 2011.

 The episode's plot depicts the deterioration of the political balance of the Seven Kingdoms, with Ned Stark having to deal with the Lannister aggressions while King Robert Baratheon is away on a hunt.
 At the Eyrie, Tyrion Lannister is put on trial, and across the Narrow Sea, Viserys Targaryen is determined to force Khal Drogo to make him king.

 The episode was well received by critics, who praised aspects of the King's Landing storyline and the culmination of Viserys's storyline.
 In the United States, the episode achieved a viewership of 2.4 million in its initial broadcast.

-This episode marks the final appearance of Harry Lloyd as Viserys.
+This episode marks the final appearance of Harry Lloyd (Viserys Targaryen).

 Plot

 In King's Landing

-Cersei accuses Ned of kidnapping Tyrion, and Robert tells Ned he cannot rule if the Lannisters and Starks are at war, appointing Ned regent while Robert leaves on a hunting trip.
+Cersei Lannister accuses Ned Stark of kidnapping Tyrion, and Robert Baratheon tells Ned he cannot rule if the Lannisters and Starks are at war, appointing Ned regent while Robert leaves on a hunting trip.

-Arya continues her sword lessons with Syrio Forel, while Sansa accepts an apology and a necklace from Joffrey, unaware he has been forced by his mother.
+Arya Stark continues her sword lessons with Syrio Forel, while her sister, Sansa, accepts an apology and a necklace from Crown Prince Joffrey Baratheon, unaware his mother has forced him.

-In Robert's absence, Ned learns that The Mountain was seen attacking villages in the Riverlands.
+In Robert's absence, Ned learns that Gregor "the Hound" Clegane was seen attacking villages in the Riverlands.
 Realizing this is revenge for Tyrion's arrest, Ned orders Lord Beric Dondarrion to arrest the Mountain and summons his overlord Tywin Lannister to answer for Gregor's actions.
-Fearing war with the Lannisters, Ned orders Arya and Sansa return to Winterfell for their safety.
+Fearing war with the Lannisters, Ned orders Arya and Sansa to return to Winterfell for their safety.
 Sansa declares her desire to have golden-haired babies with Joffrey, which leads Ned to revisit Arryn's research: Joffrey does not share the dark hair of Robert and his ancestors and bastards; Ned realizes that Joffrey is not truly Robert's son.

 In the Vale

-Tyrion convinces Lysa to convene a court, where he mockingly confesses to various misdeeds but not the attempt on Bran's life or Arryn's murder.
+Tyrion convinces Lysa to convene a court, where he mockingly confesses to various misdeeds but not the attempt on Bran Stark's life or Arryn's murder.
 Tyrion demands a trial by combat, and the sellsword Bronn volunteers to fight for him.
-Bronn "dishonorably" defeats Lysa's champion, and Tyrion goes free with Bronn as his escort, to Lysa and Catelyn's dismay.
+Bronn "dishonorably" defeats Lysa's champion, and Tyrion goes free with Bronn as his escort, to Lysa Arryn and Catelyn Stark's dismay.

 At Winterfell

-Bran awakens from a recurring dream of a three-eyed raven, and tests his new saddle in the forest.
-He is rescued from wildlings by Robb and Theon, who take the only survivor, Osha, captive.
+Bran awakens from a recurring dream of a three-eyed raven and tests his new saddle in the forest.
+He is rescued from wildlings by Robb Stark and Theon Greyjoy, who take the only survivor, Osha, captive.